 Niagara Falls real estate guide & listings for sale

-Single detached homes are the predominant housing type, representing about two thirds of dwellings in Niagara Falls, while the rest are mainly small apartment buildings and townhouses.
-This city offers mainly four or more bedroom and three bedroom homes.
-Homeowners occupy about 70% of the dwellings in the city and 30% are rented.
-Roughly one third of homes in this city were built prior to the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+In Niagara Falls, the majority of dwellings are single detached homes, while small apartment buildings and townhouses make up most of the remaining housing stock.
+This city is primarily composed of four or more bedroom and three bedroom homes.
+Homeowners occupy roughly 70% of the dwellings in Niagara Falls while renters occupy the remainder.
+About one third of homes in this city were built pre-1960, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.

 High schools and primary schools are not especially abundant in Niagara Falls, and consequently may be an extended walk away.
 In addition, families may find it challenging to get to daycares on foot.
 Besides public schools, there are private primary and secondary schools.
 When it comes to food, a fraction of residents in Niagara Falls may be able to do groceries by walking in one of over 50 stores, while others will have to use a vehicle.
 A limited number of restaurants and cafes are available as well.